Configurational entropy of heavy-quark QCD exotica: engendering the next generation: epilogue and outlook

-As a last perspective, dissociation of exotic meson states in finite-temperature plasmas can be also approached using the techniques developed in Refs. \cite{Braga:2020myi,Braga:2020hhs}. \medbreak \paragraph*{Acknowledgments:} GK thanks to The S\~ao Paulo Research Foundation -- FAPESP (grant No. 2018/19943-6), and RdR expresses gratitude to FAPESP (Grants No. 2017/18897-8 and No. 2021/01089-1) and to the National Council for Scientific and Technological Development -- CNPq (Grants No. 303390/2019-0 and No. 406134/2018-9), for partial financial support.
+As a last perspective, dissociation of exotic meson states in finite-temperature plasmas, also with chemical potential dependence, can be approached using the techniques developed in Refs. \cite{Braga:2020myi,Braga:2020hhs}. \paragraph*{Acknowledgments:} GK thanks to The S\~ao Paulo Research Foundation -- FAPESP (grant No. 2018/19943-6), and RdR expresses gratitude to FAPESP (Grants No. 2017/18897-8 and No. 2021/01089-1) and the National Council for Scientific and Technological Development -- CNPq (Grants No. 303390/2019-0 and No. 406134/2018-9), for partial financial support.